ordina-jworks/ordina-jworks.github.io/_posts/2019-03-28-Building-With-Google-Cloud-Build.md

 This is based on the images defined in the `images` array.

 Data usually needs be shared in between steps.
-You might want to download dependencies in one step, and build your artifact in another step, or run tests in a separate step.
+We might want to download dependencies in one step, and build your artifact in another step, or run tests in a separate step.
 Google has provided a simple solution for this.